SCIInstitute/ShapeWorks/README.md

 align="right" hspace="20">
 *Color Scheme* Select the color scheme for the rendering window.
 <br/><br/>
-*Glyph Quality* This slider changes the quality of the coorespondance points glyphs.
-This is sync'd with the render window shortcut option.
-<br/><br/>
-*Glyph Size* This slider changes the size of the coorespondance points glyphs.
-This is sync'd with the render window shortcut option.
-<br/><br/>
 *PCA Range* This is the amount of standard deviation to reach on the +/- ends of the PCA Slider.
 <br/><br/>
 *Number of PCA Steps* This determines how many steps between +/- PCA Range to take for visualization.
-<br/><br/>
-*Neighborhood Size* The neighborhood size (max vertex valence) used for isosurface reconstruction.
-<br/><br/>
-*Spacing* The spacing used for isosurface reconstruction.
-<br/><br/>
-*Smoothing* The smoothing amount for isosurface reconstruction.
 <br/><br/>
 *Enable Caching* To speed up mesh animation, you can cache the meshes into system memory to load as needed.
 <br/><br/>